ToomasMolder/X-road-scripts/monitor/docs/database_module.md

 The instructions below describes the creation of module users for **collector**, **corrector**, **reports**, **analyzer**, and **anonymizer** modules.

-* Note 1: The instructions assume "ee-dev" instances.
-For other instances replace the "ee-dev" suffix appropriately (example: "xtee-ci-xm", "ee-test", "EE").
+**Note 1:** The instructions assume "ee-dev" instances.
+For other instances replace the "ee-dev" suffix appropriately (example: "ee-test", "EE").

-* Note 2: Please refer to the specific configuration file of every module and set the MongoDB access to match the user and passwords created here, where:
+**Note 2:** Please refer to the specific configuration file of every module and set the MongoDB access to match the user and passwords created here, where:

 - INSTANCE: is the X-Road v6 instance
 - MONGODB_USER: is the instance-specific module user